 He called a week later to say that he had found the right product and he came by with the man who would do the installation.
 They had the plan to guard our air draft and flush the extractor with the ceiling—just one small problem.
 The extractor only cost over 200 euros, but the estimate came to over 3000 euros with the installation.
 After we recovered from the shock and explained how many dollars 3000 euros would be for us right now, François said that he could sell us the extractor and that we would need to find someone else who could figure out how to do the job in a way that would be less expensive.
 We needed someone who understood boats.
 We looked at each other with knowing smiles and read each other's minds; we knew that the solution to our problem was to call on Super Henk.

 Henk Hÿdra is Dutch and has built 35 barges himself, and even though he may look mild-mannered in this photo, he is an action hero.
 When barge owners have a problem they can't solve, they call on Henk.

 Henk has been trying to retire for the last five years, but boaters keep finding jobs only he can do.
 So he sold his shipyard, and he and his wife Jacqueline, an artist, live on the last barge he built, a 22-meter masterpiece that other boaters labeled a "one-meter" barge.
 (That means that Henk's barge is so perfect that even standing just one meter away, you don't see any flaws.)

 Our New Kitchen

-When Henk works for you, he shows up for work at 9 sharp dressed in his special blue jumpsuit, takes a half-hour for lunch, and finishes at 4 pm.
+When Henk works for you, he shows up at 9 am sharp dressed in his special blue jumpsuit, takes a half-hour for lunch, and finishes at 4 pm.
 Like other superheroes, he attacks the job to be done forcefully.
 He moves at the speed of light, bends steel, and with his amazing skills, he creates something out of nothing.
 People who watch Henk in action can only stand there bouche bée.